 Bruce H. LedermanPartner

-Bruce H. Lederman is the head of the firm’s litigation practice.
-Mr. Lederman has extensive trial and appellate experience before both the Federal and New York State Courts.
+Bruce H. Lederman has extensive trial and appellate experience before both the Federal and New York State Courts.
 He handles all aspects of commercial litigation.
 He has particular expertise in construction disputes, mechanic’s liens, real estate contract enforcement and down payment disputes, real estate title issues, brokerage, employee restrictive covenant issues and intellectual property cases.

-At the appellate level, on May 2, 2013, Mr. Lederman is scheduled to argue a major foreclosure case involving priorities of mechanic’s lienors before the New York State Court of Appeals.
-In 2012, Mr. Lederman successfully obtained a unanimous reversal by the New York Court of Appeals of an Article 78 proceeding where the New York State Department of Labor improperly attempted to hold a general contractor liable for the unpaid wages owed by a subcontractor.
+At the appellate level, in 2013, Mr. Lederman obtained a modification of the law from the New York State Court of Appeals in an important case involving priority of mechanics’ liens over consolidated acquisition and construction financing.
+Also, in 2013, Mr. Lederman obtained a reversal from the Appellate Division, First Department, in a case where the City of New York had improperly denied a developer 421-a tax benefits valued at approximately $3 million.
+In 2012, Mr. Lederman successfully obtained a unanimous reversal by the New York State Court of Appeals of an Article 78 proceeding where the New York State Department of Labor improperly attempted to hold a general contractor liable for the unpaid wages owed by a subcontractor.
 In 2011, Mr. Lederman argued a major case before the Second Circuit Court of Appeals in a landmark case involving the Interstate Land Sales Act.
 Mr. Lederman has also successfully argued a wide variety of other appeals involving specific performance and down payment disputes for real estate contracts, mechanic’s liens, foreclosures and other business related issues.

 At the trial level, Mr. Lederman has extensive experience arguing complex motions, trying cases and appearing in arbitrations.
-Mr. Lederman recently obtained summary judgment dismissing finder’s fee claims of over $6 million against the New York City Regional Center in connection with EB-5 financing of the Brooklyn Navy Yard, Steiner Studios and Barclay’s Arena In trials and hearings, Mr. Lederman has successfully represented an employee at a trial involving unpaid wages and counterclaims for breach of fiduciary duties, a flooring contractor in the foreclosure of a mechanic’s lien and counterclaims of defective installations, numerous private property owners in enforcement of contract and restrictive covenants issues and manufacturers in trademark and copyright disputes.
+Mr. Lederman recently obtained summary judgment dismissing finder’s fee claims of over $6 million against the New York City Regional Center in connection with EB-5 financing of the Brooklyn Navy Yard, Steiner Studios and Barclay’s Arena.
+In trials and hearings, Mr. Lederman has successfully represented an employee at a trial involving unpaid wages and counterclaims for breach of fiduciary duties, a flooring contractor in the foreclosure of a mechanic’s lien and counterclaims of defective installations, numerous private property owners in enforcement of contracts and restrictive covenants issues and various manufacturers and retailers in trademark and copyright disputes

 On the transactional side, Mr. Lederman has represented numerous developers in the acquisition and sale of multi-family properties, with both traditional and private placement financing.
 Mr. Lederman has closed many individual properties as well as large portfolio refinances (involving up to approximately $100 million), including securitized and Fannie Mae transactions and defeasance transactions.
 In 2007, Mr. Lederman represented the seller of the East Harlem Portfolio, one of the largest residential portfolio sales in Harlem’s history, consisting of 49 separate properties with a combined sales price in excess of $200 million.

-Mr. Lederman has written articles about mechanic's liens that appeared in Real Estate Weekly and federal preemption articles that appeared in the New York Law Journal.
+Mr. Lederman has written articles about condominium sponsor liability and mechanic's liens that appeared in Real Estate Weekly and federal preemption articles that appeared in the New York Law Journal.
 He is also a CLE lecturer on mechanic's liens for First American Title Insurance Co.

 J.D., New York University, 1984